corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/operations/deployment/deployment-kubernetes.md

   * [Helm](https://helm.sh/)

 * The [Deploy your network](#deploy-your-network) section provides links to installation guides for the required tools.
-The reference deployment for Corda: Enterprise Edition  Network Manager runs on [Kubernetes](https://kubernetes.io/) hosted on Microsoft Azure Cloud.
+The reference deployment for Corda Enterprise Network Manager runs on [Kubernetes](https://kubernetes.io/) hosted on Microsoft Azure Cloud.
 You must have an active Azure subscription to be able to deploy CENM.
 Microsoft Azure provides a dedicated service to deploy a Kubernetes cluster - [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/).
 The Kubernetes cluster must have access to a private Docker repository to obtain CENM Docker images.

 * The CENM Command-Line Interface (CLI) tool is required to connect to and manage CENM.
 It is not required for deployment.

 ### Compatibility

-The deployment scripts are compatible with Corda: Enterprise Edition  Network Manager version 1.5.
+The deployment scripts are compatible with Corda Enterprise Network Manager version 1.5.
 The deployed network runs on Kubernetes minimum version 1.16.9 and Helm minimum version 3.1.1.

 ## Deployment